Azure/opendigitaltwins-tools/SmartPlaces.Facilities/README.md

     ```

-5. Copy the nuget package from the bin\(Debug or Release)\ to your nuget folder
+5. Copy the Nuget package from the bin\(Debug or Release)\ to your LocalNugets folder
-6. Update the nuget version reference in your project to reference this new version
+6. Update the Nuget package version reference in your project to reference this new version
 7. Repeat this process for any other projects

 # Sample Projects